I watched as talk show host interviewed a beautifully thin, well known woman. The topic was weight.

 With a glint in her eye, the woman smiled and shrugged.

 The key to her weight management is the food that she “wants or craves”.
 She does not want a cheeseburger.
-She wants real, nutritious food that hasn’t been over processed with added oil salt and fat.
+She wants real, nutritious food that hasn’t been over-processed with added oil salt, sugar, and fat.
 Meat laden with saturated fat is probably not something she craves.
 Her taste buds and brain enjoy food that is fresh, whole, and real which is not common in the Standard American Diet.

 The first key to my weight management was learning to identify nutritious food within everything available for us to consume.
 I had to relearn to crave the good nutritious foods.